Material-CMS/material-cms/README.md

 ----

-### This is my approach to integrate fullpage.js and materialize.css into the awesome Apostrophe CMS.
+### This is my approach to integrate materialize.css into the Apostrophe CMS.

 Still in alpha but most main functions for building amazing fullpage, materialized content is working.
 You have 4 basic widgets but by their flexibility you got thousands of different possiblities to style your page.